africarobotics/iros2024/_posts/2000-01-07-organizers.md

 - Kenechukwu C. Mbanisi, Ph.D., Olin College of Engineering
 - Simeon Adebola, University of California, Berkeley
 - Addisu Taddese, Ph.D., Intrinsic

+## Contact Us

+If you have any questions, please contact us at <roboticsinafrica@gmail.com>